YoeriNijs/array-matchers/README.md

-# array-matchers
+# Array matchers
-Some custom array matchers for the Jest and Jasmine test runners
+Some custom array matchers for the Jest and Jasmine test runners.
+Fully tested.

+Todo: further explanation.